For Authors

 ORCID

-If your paper is accepted, we need an ORCID number for each author.
-All our editors and guest editors must also supply their ORCID numbers.
+We need ORCID numbers for all authors.
 If you are not yet a member of ORCID, please sign up.
-Make sure the link you give us opens to your page.
+Make sure the link you give us opens to your own page.

 Abstract and keywords